 Here’s a comprehensive beginners guide to get you started.

 Profile of guest

 Firstly, you should establish the profile of the guest you are willing to rent your spare room to.
 For example will it be an international student, a tourist or a permanent lodger?
-Consider how long you are willing to allow people to stay for (short term or long term) and this will help you choose where to advertise.
+Different people will have different needs and budgets, so it’s worth considering who you want to let to.

 Rent a Room scheme

 When taking on a new lodger or tenant, you must check they can legally rent a room or property.
 You must check everyone over the age of 18 is allowed to live in England.
-Ask for original documents such as a birth certificate and a residence permit which proves they have the right to rent.
-Did you know that you can be sent to prison for renting to someone who is not allowed to live in England?
+You must ask for original documents such as a birth certificate and a residence permit which proves they have the right to rent.
+You should always double check the paperwork to be sure.

 As a landlord, you now have a legal obligation to ensure the property is safe for your tenant or lodger.
 You will need a gas safety certificate and a fire risk assessment.
-You may think your home is perfectly safe but now that you have a guest, you need official documents to prove it.
+It’s also worth getting a general check carried out, for things like damp, leakages, mice – and anything else that a tenant could be harmed by.

-It’s often easier to rent out a room through a professional accommodation service, as they have experience in the sector and will make sure you are being compliant with any laws which now apply to you.
+It’s often easier to rent out a room through a professional accommodation service.
+They will have experience in the sector and will make sure you’re being compliant with laws which now apply to you.